How to Create Sensory Spaces at Home

-- Offer options for different calming toys and materials, so they can choose what works best for them.
+- Offer options for different calming toys and materials so your child can choose what works best for them.

 - Talk to your child about what the space can be used for and rules for the area.
 For example: "Sometimes when we feel frustrated or upset, we need a moment to ourselves.
 This is a special place for you!
 You can come here to get away when you need it."

-- Continue to evolve your calm space, observing which tools and strategies work well and which need swapped out.
+- Continue to evolve your calm space, observing which tools and strategies work well and which need to be swapped out.

-- Shapes on the floor (painter tape inside or chalk on cement) to jump across or run in place
+- Shapes on the floor (using painter tape inside or chalk on cement outside) to jump across or run in place

 - Bean bags and buckets or cardboard boxes for throwing targets